gmc-code/PC-Python/docs/python_files/json_files.rst

 Structure
 ---------------

+| Imported json files are made up of structures like python dictionaries and lists.
 | json uses key:value pairs in {} brackets.
 | The simple json below looks like a python dictionary.